 When you think of artificial intelligence for banking, you may first envision chatbots — and that makes sense because they’re pretty standard at banks today.
 Chatbots allow customers to get help 24/7, even when banks are closed.

-Chatbots save banks a lot of money, which they may then be able to pass on to customers via higher annual percentage yields (APYs) and lower fees.
+Chatbots save banks money, which they may then be able to pass on to customers via higher annual percentage yields (APYs) and lower fees.
 Common chatbot uses for banks include responding to balance inquiries and fund transfer requests.

 4. Alerts and Reminders

-If you have alerts set on your mobile banking app — think low balance alerts and transaction alerts — that’s AI at work.
-These features allow consumers to more easily monitor and manage their accounts.
+If you have predictive alerts set on your checking account, such as low balance warnings or reminders of upcoming bills — that’s AI at work.
+These features are based on transaction history and patterns, allowing customers to spend less time monitoring and managing their accounts.

 5. Automated Payments